Wreck3r06/StatusEffectSystems/README.md

 3. Speed Boost - This effect increases the players move speed
 4. Vision - This disturbs the players vision
 5. Poison - Reduces the players health

+Note: If you have issues with invalid parent class then just re do the code.